k2view-academy/K2View-Academy/articles/99_Broadway/17_tutorial_and_flow_examples.md

 # Broadway Tutorial and Flow Examples

 In order to understand the Broadway main principles and capabilities, K2View provides the **a-broadway-tutorial.flow** built-in tutorial.
-This is an example [Broadway flow](articles/99_Broadway/16_broadway_flow_overview.md) which guides a user step-by-step through a sample Business Process and explains how to implement it using the Broadway.
+This is an example of a [Broadway flow](/articles/99_Broadway/16_broadway_flow_overview.md) which guides a user step-by-step through a sample Business Process and explains how to implement it using the Broadway.

 In addition to the main tutorial, there are many other built-in example flows, each explaining a specific subject within Broadway in more details, for example DB commands, conditions, parsers, dates and strings handling.